Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

 In order for these embeddings to be into $X(\SP)=E(1,2)$, instead of $X(P)=\C\P^2(1,1,2)$, we first apply Theorem \ref{thm:ExistenceTropicalSymplectic} and construct a symplectic-tropical curve inside an $\varepsilon$-neighborhood of the edge opposite to the frozen vertex, which includes the cuts in $\SB$.
 This tropical curve $\widetilde{S}_n$ is chosen such that $D(\widetilde{S}_n)$ is a symplectic 2-spheres in the homology class $[\{pt\}\times\C\P^1]$.
-Since the symplectic isotopy class of $\{pt\}\times\C\P^1\sse \C\P^1\times\C\P^1$ is unique, there exists a symplectic isotopy from $D(\widetilde{S}_n)$ to $\{pt\}\times\C\P^1$.
+By \cite[Section 2.4.C]{Gromov85}, the isotopy class of $\{pt\}\times\C\P^1\sse \C\P^1\times\C\P^1$, through embedded symplectic surfaces, is unique.
+Thus, there exists a symplectic isotopy from $D(\widetilde{S}_n)$ to $\{pt\}\times\C\P^1$.
 The image of the Lagrangian sphere $L(\SB_n)$ under this symplectic isotopy might not coincide with $L(\SB)$.
-Nevertheless, since $L(\SB_n)$ and $L(\SB)$ are both Lagrangian 2-sphere in $\C\P^1\times\C\P^1$ in the class of the anti-diagonal, there exists a Lagrangian isotopy connecting them, relative to the divisor $\{pt\}\times\C\P^1$, as shown in \cite{LagrangianSphere1}.
+Nevertheless, since $L(\SB_n)$ and $L(\SB)$ are both Lagrangian 2-spheres in $\C\P^1\times\C\P^1$ in the class of the anti-diagonal, there exists a Lagrangian isotopy connecting them, relative to the divisor $\{pt\}\times\C\P^1$, as shown in \cite{LagrangianSphere1}.
 Since an exact Lagrangian isotopy can be realized by a Hamiltonian isotopy, this yields a symplectic isotopy from our surface configuration $D(\widetilde{S}_n)$ and $L(\SB_n)$ to the standard $D(S)$ and $L(\SB)$.
-This constructs the sharp symplectic embeddings
+This constructs the full symplectic embeddings